1. FORMATION AND ACCEPTANCE

 12.1 Confidential Information

-“Confidential Information” means non-public information disclosed by a Party that is designated confidential or reasonably understood to be confidential.
-Customer Data is Customer’s Confidential Information.
-The Solution (including Application/Hardware/Documentation) is Terna’s Confidential Information.
+"Confidential Information" means non-public information disclosed by a Party that is designated confidential or should reasonably be understood to be confidential given its nature and circumstances.
+Customer Data is Customer's Confidential Information.
+The Solution, including Software, Firmware, Hardware designs, Documentation, pricing, technical information, security information, product roadmaps and Terna IP, is Terna's Confidential Information.
+The existence of the commercial relationship between the Parties and Customer's status as a customer of Terna shall not constitute Confidential Information unless expressly agreed otherwise.

 12.2 Protection